MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/README.md

 # LoginForm

 ## Overview
 The **`AuthForm`** component is designed to provide a flexible login interface that adapts based on the application's design configuration.
-Utilizing the `isAppRedesigned` feature flag, it renders either the `RedesignedAuthForm` or the `DeprecatedAuthForm`, ensuring alignment with the current design standards.
+Utilizing the `isAppRedesigned` feature flag, it renders either the `AuthFormRedesigned` or the `DeprecatedAuthForm`, ensuring alignment with the current design standards.
 The component employs lazy loading and dynamic reducer management to optimize performance and reduce the initial bundle size.
 By leveraging `DynamicModuleLoader`, it ensures that the `loginReducer` is only loaded when necessary, which is particularly beneficial for scenarios where the login form is not needed (e.g., for already authenticated users).
 This approach helps keep the main bundle smaller and improves overall application efficiency.

 ## Type Definition
 ```typescript